 Kara Flowers began climbing in western North Carolina, where she worked in outdoor education guiding adventure trips through the beautiful Appalachian Mountains.
 For the past few years, she has traveled up and down the West Coast climbing full-time on beautiful granite, exploring the mysteries of the desert, and meeting inspiring climbers and adventurers.
 She is excited to be back in Bishop diving deeper into the climbing community and helping to preserve this magical land.

 Climbing has exploded in popularity and our public lands are seeing the effects.

-The rangers will be focused on the Tablelands, Happys and Sads, the Buttermilks, Pine Creek, the Owens River Gorge and Upper Gorge, the Sacreds, and the Druids, providing education to climbers about where to park and camp, Leave No Trace principles, and climbing etiquette.
+The Bishop Climbing Rangers work seasonally from October to May.
+The rangers patrol the Tablelands, the Happys and Sads, the Buttermilks, Pine Creek Canyon, the Owens River Gorge, the Sacreds, and the Druids, providing education to climbers about where to park and camp, Leave No Trace principles, and climbing etiquette.

 Climber Coffee is held every Sunday at the Pleasant Valley Pit Campground (November-April) to help develop a community forum for climbers in the area.
 Check on Bishop Climber’s Instagram (shown below) for the latest updates on Climber Coffee.

 The climbing rangers also track visitor use patterns including documenting parking and camping uses, tracking changes over time and overseeing restoration and stewardship activities such as campsite clean-up, trail delineation, educational signage, planting native plants in heavily used areas, etc. They coordinate volunteer events and look to remedy issues such as off-road travel and otherwise recommend long-term solutions to increase use patterns.

 Thank you to everyone that has contributed funds so far for this important program.
 Funding this program is ongoing, please consider donating if you’re able.

 Join us as we ensure climbing on our public lands continues to be done with as little impact as possible.